rizinorg/rizin/DEVELOPERS.md

 ## Modules

-The rizin code base is modularized into different libraries that are found in `librz/` directory.
+The Rizin code base is modularized into different libraries that are found in `librz/` directory.
 The `binrz/` directory contains the programs which use the libraries.